 Generally, most people with IP who didn’t suffer serious complications with IP as a newborn or through infancy can have normal life expectancy and lead a healthy life.
 The skin pigmentation usually fades and sometimes disappears completely.

 For others, there may be neurological and physical problems.
 It’s best to talk with your healthcare provider or genetic counselor about your or your child’s best healthcare strategy with IP.

-Researchers have begun to use genetic linkage studies to map the location of genes associated with the neurocutaneous disorders.
-Research supported by the NINDS includes studies to understand how the brain and nervous system normally develop and function and how they are affected by genetic mutations.
-These studies contribute to a greater understanding of gene-linked disorders such as IP, and have the potential to open promising new avenues of treatment.
+Researchers are using genetic linkage studies to map the location of genes associated with neurocutaneous disorders like incontinentia pigmenti.
+Studies are being done to see how the development and function of the brain and nervous system are affected by genetic mutations.
+These studies contribute to a greater understanding of gene-linked disorders and may open promising new avenues of treatment.